j-d-b/kcus.org/README.md

 Handlebars templates are found in `templates/` and are precompiled into `scripts/compiled-templates.js`.

+Templates are injected by element `id`, all which are prefixed with `hbs-` for clarity.

+To add/change staff or projects, change only the json data files in `template-data/`, no need to touch any HTML or JS.

 ## About KCUS, Inc.
 > Kanaan Consulting US, Inc. is a Cambridge-based engineering company that offers comprehensive engineering and consulting services with a focus on multimodal transportation.